PierreSenellart/provsql/doc/provsql.md

 See the other examples in [test/sql](test/sql) for other use cases.

-A demonstration of the ProvSQL system is available as a video, on https://youtu.be/iqzSNfGHbEE?vq=hd1080
+A demonstration of an early version of the ProvSQL system is available as a video, on https://youtu.be/iqzSNfGHbEE?vq=hd1080
 The SQL commands used in this demonstration can be found in the [doc/demo/](doc/demo/) directory.
 An article describing this demonstration, presented at the VLDB 2018.